Undergraduate financial aid

 The School of Engineering and Department Fellowships are awarded to entering ME graduate students.
 Awards are based upon merit, including undergraduate academic performance and research potential.
 Recipients receive eight to 10 units of tuition per quarter and a quarterly stipend, for anywhere from three to five quarters.

 This Stanford scholarship program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford.
-To be considered, you must apply to Knight-Hennessy Scholars by September 12, 2018, and separately apply to Mechanical Engineering by November 14, 2018.
+To be considered, you must apply to Knight-Hennessy Scholars and separately apply to the department where you would like to study.

 Research assistants typically receive eight to 10 units of tuition coverage and a salary in exchange for 20 hours of work per week.
 Some students opt to work fewer hours per week, and their salary and tuition benefits are adjusted accordingly.
 For the PhD program, incoming students are awarded RA positions based upon the information provided in their admissions application.
 Current students typically contact faculty members to arrange research assistantships.